 Foothills Park was completed in 2006 and became one of the City of Lake Oswego's premier riverfront parks.
 This park is located along the Willamette River and is flanked by the City of Portland's Wastewater Treatment Plant and Roehr Park.

 The property was originally owned by the City of Portland and leased to Georgia Pacific for a wood chip loading facility for many decades.
 The City of Lake Oswego was able to purchase 5.2 acres and obtain a recreational easement for 3.8 acres from the City of Portland in December, 2004.

-The park amenities include a large grass amphitheater, riverfront pathyway, group picnic pavillion, cantilevered viewing platform over the river, natural areas, and wi-fi accessibilty.
+The park amenities include a large grass amphitheater, riverfront pathway, group picnic pavilion, cantilevered viewing platform over the river, natural areas, and wi-fi accessibility.